The effects of math anxiety

-- Certain areas of the brain are stimulated when working with a tutor as opposed to the traditional classroom setting.
+According to the MRI, certain areas of the brain are stimulated when working with a one-on-one tutor, as opposed to the traditional classroom setting.

 If you or someone you know is having difficulty with math, then you’ll want to try our free assessment.
-Learn how to get to the root of the problem.
-Find out which micro-skills need strengthening and increase learning ability.
-Take our assessment by clicking here.
+Find out which micro-skills need strengthening and increase learning ability by taking our free assessment here!

 Our simple online analysis will help you get to the core of the problem and find the right solution for you.